Kids Pick the President: History

-The specials began in 1988 as part of a yearly "Kids Vote" election-related coverage, in part as a way to encourage children in Nickelodeon's audience to become engaged in the political process, and partly for comedic value.
+Kids Pick the President began in 1988, as part of a year-long "Kids Vote" election-related coverage, in part as a way to encourage children in Nickelodeon's audience to become engaged in the political process, and partly for comedic value.
+George H. W. Bush won the first Kids Pick the President ballot over Michael Dukakis.

 The 1992 election was sponsored by Target Corporation, and promoted by newspaper advertisements.
-Children voted in-person at Target's stores, which were used as polling stations.
+Children voted in-person at Target stores, which were used as polling stations.
+Democrat Bill Clinton narrowly won the mock election over Republican George H. W. Bush and Independent Ross Perot.

-In the 1996 election, conducted by televote, children picked Bill Clinton over Bob Dole and Ross Perot.
+Throughout 1996, bumpers were presented by Melissa Joan Hart to provide updates for the election and encourage viewers to stay updated about national issues especially as they grow older.
+Bill Clinton, Bob Dole, and Ross Perot all participated and responded to questions from children.
+The voting was conducted through televote; children voted to reelect Clinton over Dole and Perot.

-In the 2000 poll, 400,000 people participated via an 800 number.
-Both Al Gore and George W. Bush made campaign appearances at the Nickelodeon studios.
+In the 2000 poll, 400,000 children participated through an 800 number.
+Both Al Gore and George W. Bush made campaign appearances at Nickelodeon studios and expressed support for the effort to educate children about the election process.
+An episode of Nick News featuring interviews with Bush and Gore and their responses to questions about healthcare, taxes, gun control, and the death penalty aired on October 12, and a winner was announced on October 23.
+Bush won Nickelodeon's election poll with 55%–45% over Gore.

 In 2004, Nickelodeon promoted the event with interstitials throughout its regular programming, features in Nickelodeon Magazine, online activities, and a book.
 Both John Kerry and George W. Bush declined to appear, stating they were too busy.
-The results were announced by Linda Ellerbee on U-Pick Live.
-Kerry received 57 percent of the vote; President Bush got 43 percent.
-This would be the first vote where its results went against those of the general election.
+An episode of Nick News about the election aired on October 17.
+The results were announced by Linda Ellerbee on U-Pick Live two days later on October 19.
+Kerry received 57 percent of the vote; President Bush received 43 percent.
+This would be the first time where its election ballot went against the winner of the general election.

-In 2008, 2.2 million people participated in the event.
-Both major candidates participated, and filmed television commercials promoting the event as well as appearing in non-biased candidate biographies which aired on Nick.
+In 2008, 2.2 million children participated in the event.
+Both Barack Obama and John McCain participated; both filmed television commercials promoting the event as well as appearing in an episode of Nick News on October 12, which featured candidate biographies and the candidates answering questions sent by children.
 Participants were allowed to vote, without any voter eligibility or verification, on a non-partisan page of Nickelodeon's website that outlined the candidates' positions on various issues.
-Barack Obama received 51 percent (1,167,087 votes), and John McCain received 49 percent (1,129,945 votes).
-Linda Ellerbee announced the results live again in 2008.
+Obama narrowly won with 51 percent (1,167,087 votes), while McCain received 49 percent (1,129,945 votes).
+Linda Ellerbee announced the 2008 results on October 20, as part of a commercial break during an episode of Drake & Josh.